Ten Insights into Ghanaian Culture: #2 – Ghanaian Cuisine

 What do people in Ghana eat, you might ask?
 First, give me a moment to stop my mouth from watering at the images of hundreds of delicious dishes now involuntarily floating through my mind….
 Yum!
 OK, now that I’ve gotten that over with, let me make it clear that Ghanaians consume dozens of items from each of the major food groups, and each of them can be prepared in another dozen different ways––therefore Ghanaian cuisine is not only very varied and nutrient-rich, but also absolutely delicious.

 There are many foods, you may be unfamiliar with––either because you have seen but never eaten them, or because you know them by a different name.
 Pawpaw, for example, is a fruit referred to as papaya in most countries.
-Cassava is referred to as yuca in South America and can be sundried and grated to form gari, otherwise known as farinha de mandioca in Brazil.
-Gari is also the star ingredient of about a million Ghanaian dishes.
+Cassava is referred to as yuca in South America and can be sundried and processed to form nkonkontey or gari, otherwise known as farinha de mandioca in Brazil.
+Gari is also a star accompaniment to about a million Ghanaian dishes.
 Groundnuts are universally referred to as peanuts outside of West Africa; but while you are in Ghana, call them groundnuts.

 The False Friends

 Some foods are false friends––such as yam, which you may know as a small, potato-like, orange vegetable, but is actually an entirely different beast in Ghana: huge, all gnarly bark on the outside, and firm and snow-white on the inside.
 Yam is the champion of such delicious concoctions as oto, aka etor, and yam chips.